Daniel15/Website/Daniel15.Web/Posts/2014-05-30-xhp-laravel.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2014/05/xhp-laravel

+---

 In this post I'll cover the basics of using XHP along with the [Laravel](http://laravel.com/) PHP framework, but most of the information is framework-agnostic and applies to other frameworks too.

 ## What is XHP and Why Should I Use It?